fpco/cache-s3/README.md

 # cache-s3

 This is tool is designed to store files, which were produced during a CI build, to an S3 bucket, so they can be used by subsequent builds.
-It is tailored specifically for `stack`, the Haskell build tool, but it will work just fine with other languages, compilers, what have you.
+Although this tool is is tailored specifically for `stack`, it is by no means limited to Haskell or `stack` users.

 `cache-s3` is not simply a wrapper around a bunch of other tools, it is all written in Haskell, which comes with a great benefit of being cross platform.
-Executable versions for common operating system can be downloaded form github [releases](https://github.com/fpco/cache-s3/releases) page.
+Executable versions for common operating systems can be downloaded from github [releases](https://github.com/fpco/cache-s3/releases) page.

 ## Problems it solves

-All of the CI providers already have some file caching capability, so why do we need to pay AWS for storage on S3, which we already get for free from Travis, AppVeyor, CircleCI, etc. Here are the limitations with CI providers that addressed by `cache-s3`:
+CI providers already have some form of caching capability in place, so natural question comes to mind is why do we even need to pay AWS for storage on S3, which we already get for free from Travis, AppVeyor, CircleCI, etc. Here are the limitations with CI providers that addressed by `cache-s3`:

+* __`stack` awareness__.
+None of the providers have support for [stack](https://docs.haskellstack.org/), which can be solved by complicated scripts that figure out which paths need caching and move the copious amounts files around so that they can be saved and restored properly.
 * __Cache size limit__.
 Some providers limit the amount of data that can be retained between builds, while S3 is limited only by the cash in your pockets.
 * __Cache sharing__.
-Most providers do not let you use cache from builds created by another branch, like `master` for example.
+Most providers do not let you use cache from builds created by another branch.
 * __Access to cache__.
-For providers like Tarvis that do allow reading cache created for master, stored data can be read even by the forked repositories during the pull requests.
+For providers like Travis, that do allow reading cache created for master, it can be read even by the forked repositories during the pull requests, which has a potential of leaking sensitive data.
 With `cache-s3` you have full access control by the means of S3 bucket IAM policies.
-Despite this, I would advise not to store any sensitive information in the cache, there are better tools for managing private data out there.
+Despite this, I would advise not to store any private data in the cache, there are better tools for managing sensitive information out there.
-* __`stack` awareness__.
-None of the providers have support for `stack`, which can be solved by complicated scripts that figure out which paths need caching and move the copious amounts files around so taht they can be saved and restored properly.

 ### Drawback

 * Usage ain't free, gotta pay Amazon for S3.
-* Saving and restoring cache will likely be slower than CI provider's native solution, since data has to move over internet.
+* Saving and restoring cache will likely be slightly slower than CI provider's native solution, since data has to move over internet.

 ## Usage